Reported by Susan Reidy

 Overall, I think Stickles are still the easiest, cleanest way to add glitter to a project and a multitude of surfaces.
 With the distress version, I like that it matches the other distress products and it gives you texture and dimension without looking like a Vegas stage show.

 Distress Stickles are available from a wide range of retailers, including Michael’s, Jo-Ann, A.C.
-Moore, Archiver’s and several online sites.
+Moore, Archiver’s and several online sites such as Amazon.

 - Easily adds texture, and some sparkle.